Games-of-Switzerland/api.swissgamesgarden/README.md

 #### Symfony Mailer, Sendmail & Mailcatcher

 We use Symfony Mailer to manager the Mail Transport.
-For this project, a container `Sendmail` provide us a SMTP server that is only usable by docker engine.
+For this project, `Gandi` provide us a SMTP server.
-The sendmail server should only be used to properly send mail.

 ```php
 /**